Healthcare in Israel: National Health Insurance Law

 For the health tax, wage-earners and the self-employed must pay 3.1% of their monthly salary up to 60% of the average prevailing market wage (appx.
 NIS 6,300 in 2020), and 5% of anything earned above it.
 Employers are legally obligated to deduct insurance contributions from their employees' salaries, while the self-employed must arrange payment on their own.
 Pensioners have contributions deducted from their pensions, as do those receiving unemployment benefits.
-Those who are not working but have income must pay 5% of their income in health tax, while those who are not working and have no income must pay NIS 104 a month.
 Only a select few categories of people are exempt from paying health premiums.
 Dependent minors are exempt.
 Housewives who do not work are exempt unless they receive a pension or their spouse receives an increment to a pension.
 Those receiving old-age pension benefits from Bituah Leumi (i.e., most of the elderly people in Israel) pay a reduced flat rate and any additional income they have is exempted from the health tax.
 In addition, people who immigrate to Israel under the Law of Return, and Israeli citizens who were born abroad or left as minors, and who settle in Israel are entitled to one year of free health insurance if they are not working, subject to some exceptions.

 While the vast majority of public health services are covered by the Kupot Holim under the National Health Insurance Law, pre-natal, post-natal, and geriatric care services are run directly by the Ministry of Health.

 Government spending on healthcare is about 60% of the total, considerably below the average for OECD countries of 72%.

 Although most residents are covered under the National Health Insurance Law, some exceptions apply to people who receive state-funded healthcare through other means.
 All soldiers except those who were found medically unfit for service but volunteered are not covered by their Kupat Holim during their military service, but receive healthcare through the military healthcare system.
 Upon leaving the military, soldiers rejoin their previous Kupat Holim.
 Disabled veterans are covered by the Ministry of Defense.
 In addition, some disabled World War II veterans and victims of the Nazis are eligible for certain types of health benefits from the Ministry of Finance.
 New immigrants who have not yet registered with a Kupat Holim and are in immediate need of healthcare can apply for coverage from the Public Ombudsman of the Ministry of Health.